 On the Mont-Saint-Michel, in the countryside or in a neighboring town, you will find your happiness to lodge without worry.
 Here is our advice and our selection according to your tastes and your desires.

 WHERE TO STAY AT Mont-Saint-Michel

 Or sleep in the part called La Caserne which is between the parking lots and the footbridge to Mont-Saint-Michel.

-- Mercure 4 starhotel – see prices, pictures and availability
+- Mercure 4-starhotel – see prices, photos and availability

 The Normandy countryside is very green and inspiring.
 At the bend in the forest or in the fields, pretty villages with beautiful buildings transport you to another world, or even another era.

 To eat, you will have the embarrassment of choice!
 On the Mount (intramural), at the Barracks or in the nearby communities, there is a good supply of restaurants.